• Skip to primary navigation

 • 1 small tomato chopped

-• 1 tablespoon of jerk marinade/sauce vary depending on heat, see post
+• 1 tablespoon jerk marinade/paste vary depending on heat, see post

 Instructions

-• Bring the pasta to a boil for 5-7 minutes (with 1 tablespoon of pink salt), then drain/rinse in a colander and set side.
+• Bring the pasta to a boil for 5-7 minutes (with 1 tablespoon of pink salt), then drain/rinse in a colander and set aside.

 • Add all of the bell peppers to the pan, pour in the ¼ cup of water, reduce the heat to low, cover the skillet and allow to steam for 10 minutes.